 How does egg freezing work?

 Although sperm and embryos have proved easy to freeze, the egg is the largest cell in the human body and contains a large amount of water.
 When frozen, ice crystals form that can destroy the cell.
 Over the years we have learned that we must dehydrate the egg and replace the water with an “anti-freeze” prior to freezing in order to prevent ice crystal formation.
 We also learned that because the shell of the egg hardens when frozen, sperm must be injected with a needle to fertilize the egg using a standard technique known as ICSI (Intracytoplasmic Sperm Injection).

-Eggs are frozen using either a slow-freeze method or a flash-freezing process known as vitrification.
-At USC Fertility, we have expertise in both slow-freeze and vitrification methods.
-Currently, we use vitrification for all egg freezing.
+Eggs are frozen using a flash-freezing process known as vitrification.
+At USC Fertility, we have expertise in vitrification and use this method for all egg freezing.